effectfully-ou/sketches/unordered-effects/README.md

 ## Conclusions

-It's more of an exploratory post, so I don't really have any conclusions.
+It's more of an exploratory post, so I don't really have any conclusions other than "it's nice to be unordered".

+The full code for the main first-order version is [here](src/Main.hs).